buwilliams/tetris/README.md

 ------

 ### Todo
+- store sound setting in a cookie so that you don't have to press it each time
 - fix bug with line completion which removes wrong pieces
 - fix rotate logic which makes the piece go off screen
 - add logic to determine if you have lost the game